/ BLOG

 3. Associate degree in nursing (ADN)

 ADNs provide the foundation needed for becoming a Registered Nurse (RN).
 Course content typically covers anatomy, pharmacology, and patient care in this two-year program, which is popular among nurses seeking an efficient path into practice.
+This is a common route for nurses in Michigan, where insurance for nurses in Michigan ensures RNs have adequate coverage in various clinical environments.

 Education: Can be completed in two years at a community college, vocational school, or technical institute.